gimoonnam/ImageProcessing/README.md

       - Laplacian Pyramid

-# mergeMertens in python with openCV
+# Exposure fusion

+## 1. Multiresolution blending using OpenCV in Python

 This notebook implements exposure fusion, which was introduced by Merten et al.

 This picture shows the result of my implemention on exposure fusion.